-No public health and safety concerns were identified in the assessment under the proposed conditions of use.
-In the absence of any identifiable hazard, an acceptable daily intake (ADI) of 'not specified' is appropriate.
+No public health and safety concerns were identified in the assessment of the alphaglucosidase under the additional proposed use.
+A toxicological assessment combined with a revised dietary exposure assessment concluded the enzyme is safe under the additional proposed use.

+In the absence of any identifiable hazard, an acceptable daily intake (ADI) of 'not specified' is still considered appropriate.

-FSANZ has therefore prepared a draft variation to the Code which, if approved, would list the enzyme alpha-arabinofuranosidase (EC 3.2.1.55) sourced from T. reesei containing the alpha-arabinofuranosidase gene from T. pinophilus in the table to subsection S18-9(3) of the Code as a permitted processing aid.
-The enzyme would be permitted for use in grain processing and potable alcohol production.
-This permission would be subject to the condition that the maximum permitted level of the enzyme used is an amount consistent with GMP.
+FSANZ has therefore prepared a draft variation to subsection S18-9(3) of the Code.
+The draft variation, if approved, would permit the use of the enzyme alpha-glucosidase (3.2.1.20) sourced from T. reesei containing the alpha-glucosidase gene from A. niger as a processing aid in the manufacture and/or processing of beer (in addition to the enzyme's existing permitted technological purposes).
+The permission would be subject to the condition that the maximum permitted level or amount of the enzyme that may be present in the food must be an amount consistent with good manufacturing practice (GMP).